theneilsen/Pomodoro-App/README.md

-A very minmalistic yet simplistic pomodoro timer app using vanilla javascript
+A very beginner-friendly app yet a minimalistic pomodoro timer app using vanilla javascript